Nightwood

-Nightwood is a 1936 novel by American author Djuna Barnes that was first published by publishing house Faber and Faber.
+Nightwood is a 1936 novel by American author Djuna Barnes that was first published in the United Kingdom by publishing house Faber and Faber.
 It is one of the early prominent novels to portray explicit homosexuality between women, and as such can be considered lesbian literature.

 It is also notable for its intense, gothic prose style.
 The novel employs modernist techniques such as its unusual form or narrative and can be considered metafiction, and it was praised by other modernist authors including T. S. Eliot, who edited the novel, helped publish it, and wrote an introduction included in the 1937 edition published by Harcourt, Brace.
 As a roman à clef, the novel features a thinly veiled portrait of Barnes in the character of Nora Flood, whereas Nora's lover Robin Vote is a composite of Thelma Wood and the Baroness Elsa von Freytag-Loringhoven, Jenny Petherbridge is Henriette Alice McCrea-Metcalf, and Felix Volkbein is derived from Frederick Philip Grove.

 Synopsis

 Bow Down

-Felix Volkbein is born in early 1880 to Guido and Hedvig Volkbein, a Jew of Italian descent and a Viennese woman of great beauty, respectively.
-Guido died six months previously, and Hedvig dies too, at the age of forty-five, shortly after giving birth to Felix.
+Felix Volkbein is born in early 1880 to Guido and Hedvig Volkbein.
+Guido had died before the birth and Hedvig shortly thereafter.
+Guido had pretended to be of noble descent and shirks from his Jewish origins.

-Guido had pretended to be of baronial descent, adapting to Christian customs, but is constantly haunted by his Jewishness.
-He lives as an outcast.
-Hedvig is convinced that she is a Baroness by marriage, though.
-They reside in a house overlooking the Prater in Vienna, filled with ornaments of a false lineage, including paintings of Guido's claimed parents, a coat-of-arms of Guido's own proclamation, and three pianos, upon which Hedvig plays waltzes in a masculine style.

 Thirty years later, Felix turns up from nowhere with the paintings of Guido's "parents", which bear an accidental resemblance to the man.
-His aunt informs him of his presumed baronial heritage, and Felix takes it up readily, along with an obsession for a sort of nobility and royalty.
-He comes by good money, masters seven languages, and though well-known, is not popular.
-He is usually seen alone, dressed in part for the evening and in part for the day.
+His aunt informs him of his presumed heritage, and Felix takes it up readily.
+He comes by good money, masters seven languages, and though well-known, is unpopular.

-In 1920, he lives in Paris, keeping two servants for their physical resemblances to royalty, insinuating himself among the actresses and circus performers of Europe in their salons, who have taken on titles too, but for different purposes.
-He finds a sense of peace here.

-One of these performers is Frau Mann, a trapeze artist.
-One night in Berlin, Mann intends to introduce Felix to a Count Onatorio Altamonte, but they walk in on Dr. Matthew O'Connor, an Irishman from San Francisco, presiding as interim host until the Count has appeared.
-He holds a certain interest in gynecology and considers himself an amusing predicament.
+In 1920, Felix lives in Paris, socializing with performers, one of whom is Frau Mann, a trapeze artist.
+One night in Berlin, Mann intends to introduce Felix to a Count Onatorio Altamonte, but they walk in on Dr. Matthew O'Connor, an Irishman from San Francisco.
+They speak on a litany of subjects, among them religion, marks and stories; much of the speaking is done by Matthew.
+A young woman comes over; she is Nora Flood.